$L^{p}$ and $\mathcal{H}^{p}_{FIO}$ regularity for wave equations with rough coefficients: Operators in standard form

 for almost all $t\in \R$.
 If, additionally, $s> -r+3s(p)+2$, then such a $u$ is unique.
 If $r\in\N$, then the first statement holds for $-r+s(p)+1\leq s\leq r-s(p)$, and the second statement holds for $s\geq -r+3s(p)+1$. \end{corollary}

-The proof of Theorem \ref{thm:mainwave} is analogous to that of Theorem \ref{thm:divwave}, and we just summarize some key steps here.
-For details, we refer to the earlier preprint version \cite{Hassell-Rozendaal20b} of the present article.
+\begin{proof}[Proof of Theorem \ref{thm:mainwave}] The proof is analogous to that of Theorem \ref{thm:divwave}, and we just summarize some key steps here.
+For details, we refer to the earlier preprint version \cite{Hassell-Rozendaal20extra} of the present article.

 First apply the symbol smoothing procedure from Lemma \ref{lem:smoothing}, to write $a_{i,j}=a_{i,j}^{\sharp}+a_{i,j}^{\flat}$ for each $1\leq i,j\leq n$, with $a_{i,j}^{\sharp}\in \A^{r}S^{0}_{1,1/2}\subseteq \A^{2}S^{0}_{1,1/2}$ and $a_{i,j}^{\flat}\in \Cr S^{-r/2}_{1,1/2}$.
 Equivalently, applying this decomposition to the symbol $A$ of $A(x,D)$ yields